2,351 Director Of Compliance jobs in the United States

 **Qualifications:**

-+ 7-10 years of compliance, legal, or risk experience within a financial institution
++ 7-10 years of compliance, legal, or risk experience within a financial institution, preferably in a business-aligned or first line of defense role.

-+ Deep knowledge of U.S. banking regulations (e.g., BSA/AML, Reg Z, Reg E, Reg W, Fair Lending, UDAAP, etc.)
++ Deep knowledge of U.S. banking and securities regulations (e.g., BSA/AML, Reg Z, Reg E, Reg W, Fair Lending, UDAAP, etc.).

 + Strong understanding of the regulatory environment and expectations of federal and state banking regulators.